 - If there is any type of acute allergic reaction, you will not be prepared to address it.

 - In cats, there are specific guidelines regarding where vaccines should be placed.
 This makes the process trickier, especially with uncooperative cats.
 You may get bitten.
 It is also very important to know where to give each type of vaccine, as giving multiple vaccines in the same area causes increased inflammation, which can lead to vaccine-site tumor formation.

 - You may not have kept proper records of vaccination should proof of vaccination be needed.
 Facilities requiring proof of vaccination may be unwilling to accept your own word that your pet is vaccinated adequately.

 - Modified live vaccines are somewhat sensitive to proper storage.
 They cannot be mixed up in advance and their components must be kept at the proper temperature.
 This may be difficult depending on how vaccine is transported to your home.

 - It is illegal for anyone but a veterinarian or licensed person to give a rabies vaccine.

 If you are looking for a low-cost method of vaccination, consider a low-cost vaccination clinic rather than trying to give vaccine on your own.

 A pet insurance wellness plan will cover vaccination.
-If you would like more information on how to choose a pet insurance plan, click here.
+Learn more about how to choose a pet insurance plan.